Artist MJ Lourens pairs his modern landscapes with Pierneef’s, plus there’s cheese ...

 Mandela's Cape Town Memories

-In the 27 years he spent imprisoned on Robben Island, Mandela's friendship with prison guard Christo Brand developed into a lifelong relationship of mutual respect.
+During Nelson Mandela's many years on Robben Island he developed a friendship with prison guard Christo Brand, a lifelong relationship of mutual respect.
 "Robben Island had an open yard at the top of the prison where there was a vegetable patch," says Christo.
 "Mandela loved gardening and was proud of his garden.
 He grew brinjals, tomatoes, onions and spinach, which, every Friday, the wardens would combine with meat to make a stew.
 Mandela always shared his stew with the wardens."

 Desmond Tutu's official residence